0x1eef/ryo.rb/README.md

 **1. Compared to JavaScript**

 Ryo is inspired by JavaScript - it is the point of reference a lot of the time.
-There are Ryo equivalent's to JavaScript - for example, JavaScript's `Object.create(null)` is equivalent to either `Object.create(nil)` - which uses an opt-in monkeypatch, or `Ryo::Object.create(nil)` - which does not uses a monkeypatch.
+There are Ryo equivalents to JavaScript - for example, JavaScript's `Object.create(null)` is equivalent to either `Object.create(nil)` - which uses an opt-in monkeypatch, or `Ryo::Object.create(nil)` - which does not uses a monkeypatch.